 Alcohol is a drug, so the tips that apply to living with an alcoholic husband are applicable to other types of substance dependence (eg, drug addiction).

-What to Do When Your Husband is an Alcoholic or Drug Addict
+When Your Husband is an Alcoholic or Drug Addict

 Every husband, wife, and marriage is different – but the general thought patterns and behaviors of alcoholics and addicts are similar.
 These general tips for coping with an alcoholic or drug addicted husband apply to many marriages…but it is still really important to get help in person!